 Since society began to recognise that abuse of older people does go on, the Care Act of 2014 requires local councils to give clear, free advice on how to raise concerns.
 You’ll find information on the local council website or by calling direct and asking to speak to the person responsible for Adult Safeguarding.

 Even if the abuse is not being carried out by paid carers licenced by your local council, your council will have social workers who deal specifically with abuse cases.

-Other options include contacting the GP, or other medical professionals who have regular contact with your parent.
+If you believe care home abuse is taking place, other options available is contacting the GP, or other medical professionals who have regular contact with your parent.